Tenant Eviction Solicitors

 What Is Tenant Eviction?

-Evicting a residential tenant in the UK is a multi-step binding legal process.
+Evicting a residential tenant in England and Wales is a multi-step binding legal process.

 If you’re a landlord who fails to follow the legal process to evict a tenant, it will, at best, significantly slow down the process of taking possession of your rental property.

-At worst, it could lead to lost rental arrears, legal fees, and court costs.
+At worst, it could lead to lost rental arrears, legal fees, and court costs, and no possession order.
+In this event, it may be necessary to issue new possession proceedings, incurring further costs.

 If the tenant successfully alleges harassment, you could face substantial fines and/or criminal charges.

-Many landlords instruct expert tenant eviction solicitors who can help achieve a successful outcome in residential claims for possession on a fixed-fee basis.
+Many landlords instruct expert tenant eviction solicitors who can help achieve a successful outcome in residential claims for possession.

 No Win No Fee Eligibility Calculator